Zeioth/none-ls-external-sources.nvim/README.md

   opts = {},
 },
 ```
-If you prefer, you can load the sources directory withoult `none-ls-autoload`, using pure `none-ls`, but it's not recommended.
+While using `none-ls-autoload` is not mandatory, it's recommended.

 ## How to use none-ls external sources
 On this example, we are loading all available external sources.